wgabrielong/wgabrielong.github.io/_pages/cv.md

 This coming fall, I will be a visiting student at [Harvard University](https://www.harvard.edu/).<br/>

-In my spare time I enjoy reading texts in Ancient Greeek, especially philosophy and tragic theater. <br/>
+In my spare time I enjoy reading texts in Ancient Greek, especially philosophy and tragic theater. <br/>

 A public version of my vita is availible [here](https://wgabrielong.github.io/files/Wern_Juin_Gabriel_Ong___CV__Public_.pdf) and my full vita is available on request.